Jesus taught us to pray for God

 It’s so obvious, I can’t believe I didn’t see it sooner.
 It’s so unthinkable, I cannot fathom it even now.

-Jesus uttered what we call, “the Lord’s Prayer.”
+Jesus gave us what some call, “the Lord’s Prayer.”
 But he didn’t pray it.
-Rather, he taught it.
-Jesus said:
+No, Jesus said:

 This, then, is how you should pray: